vrao232/weather-aqi-dashboard/README.md

 🌤️ Power BI Weather & Air Quality (EAQI) Dashboard

-A modern, mobile-app–style Weather + Air Quality Dashboard built using Power BI, WeatherAPI, and EAQI (European Air Quality Index) pollutant standards.
+A modern, mobile-app–style Weather + Air Quality Dashboard built using Power BI, WeatherAPI, and EAQI (European Air Quality Index) standards.

-This dashboard visualizes real-time weather, 7-day forecasts, and pollutant data such as PM2.5, PM10, NO₂, SO₂, O₃, and CO, using dynamic colors, icons, and DAX intelligence.
+This dashboard visualizes real-time weather, 7-day forecasts, and detailed air-quality pollutants such as PM2.5, PM10, NO₂, SO₂, O₃, and CO using dynamic UI, icons, and intelligent DAX measures.

 📌 Features
 🌦️ Weather Insights

-Real-time temperature, humidity, wind speed
+Real-time temperature, humidity, and wind speed

 Weather condition icons (auto-fetched from API)